nickvidal/chat-web-ui/README.md

-# Chat Web
+# Chat Web UI

-Web interface for a chat client.
+Web user interface for a chat client.